Smog in Poland: Why is snow no longer a symbol of winter in Poland, and why has it given way to smog?

 Countries all over the world use different air quality indices and standards.
 What’s more, there are differences in air pollution alert systems – “poor air” alerts in one country are labeled as “good air” by authorities in another country.

-The European Union imposes on Poland public information obligations, including alerts and information about air pollution.
+The European Union imposes public information obligations on Poland, including alerts and information about air pollution.
 However, the alert thresholds are defined by the European Union for many pollutants, but they are not set for PM levels.
-Some countries take advantage of this situation and their PM thresholds and alerts are not defined as strictly compared to other countries.
+Some countries take advantage of this situation, and their PM thresholds and alerts are not defined as strictly compared to those of other countries.
 Until recently, this was the case with Poland.
 Fortunately, in 2019, Poland introduced a new regulation on stricter smog information standards (the previous standards were the worst in the European Union).
-Under the new law, a smog alert in Poland will be announced if the PM10 level exceeds 150, and information about a smog level is obligatory if the PM10 level exceeds 100 (the previous regulations set 300 and 200, respectively).
+Under the new law, a smog alert in Poland will be announced if the PM10 level exceeds 150, and information about the smog level is obligatory if the PM10 level exceeds 100 (the previous regulations set 300 and 200, respectively).

-This is definitely a positive change, however, the World Health Organization’s guideline stipulates that PM10 should not exceed the level of 50.
+This is a positive change; however, the World Health Organization’s guideline stipulates that PM10 should not exceed 50.

 Check the worldwide air quality ranking (updated daily) to compare Poland with other countries.
 While in Asia, the highest air pollution is recorded, according to the World Health Organization report, Europe is exposed to more air pollution than the global average, with Eastern European countries producing the most air pollution.

 - INFORMATION (poziom informowania).
-In case of exceeding the information level of PM10 (100), small children, pregnant women, seniors, and people with heart or respiratory problems are advised to limit staying outside.
-It is also recommended to refrain from sports activity in the open air.
+In case of exceeding the information level of PM10 (100), small children, pregnant women, seniors, and people with heart or respiratory problems are advised to limit their time spent outside.
+It is also recommended that sports activities be avoided in the open air.

 - ALERT (alarm smogowy / poziom alarmowy).
 In case of exceeding the alert level of PM10 (150), it is recommended to limit staying outside to a minimum.